v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 ## For

-Loops offer a quick and easy way to do something repeatedly.
+`for` loops offer a quick and easy way to do something repeatedly.
 They're handy, if you want to run the same code over and over again, each time with a different value.
 You can think of a loop as a computerized version of the game where you tell someone to take X steps in one direction then Y steps in another; for example, the idea "Go five steps to the east" could be expressed this way as a loop:

 ```go
 for i := 0; i < 5; i++ {